PayU Review

 Pricing Details

 PayU India publishes a self-serve rate of 2% + 18% GST per transaction (effective ~2.36%), applied flat across cards, debit cards, net banking, UPI and wallets.
 No setup fee, no annual maintenance charge on the self-serve tier.
 Volumes above ₹10 lakh/month (~$12k) qualify for negotiated custom rates.
-For an SMB merchant the published rate is genuinely competitive against Razorpay (~2% + GST) and Cashfree (~1.9% promotional).
-For UPI specifically the rate is high - UPI interchange is regulated at near-zero, so any operator with UPI-dominant traffic should negotiate a separate UPI rate well under 1%.
-PayU Europe is fully negotiated by market, method and volume - no published rate card for Polish, Romanian, Czech or Hungarian operations.
+For an SMB merchant the published rate is competitive against Razorpay (~2% + GST) and Cashfree (~1.9% promotional).
+For UPI specifically the rate is high.
+UPI interchange is regulated at near-zero, so any operator with UPI-dominant traffic should negotiate a separate UPI rate well under 1%.
+PayU Europe is fully negotiated by market, method and volume, no published rate card for Polish, Romanian, Czech or Hungarian operations.
 Capterra reviewers report real-world effective rates higher than the published number after document approval fees, payout fees and add-on services.
 No published rolling reserve, though enterprise contracts can include one depending on chargeback risk profile.
 No published FX markup; for cross-border operations the bank partner spread applies.
 PayU Payouts is priced per transaction separately from the gateway.
 LazyPay BNPL has its own merchant economics with PayU Finance taking a credit-risk margin.
-For an Indian iGaming operator processing $500k/month, expect total cost in the $10-20k/month range plus reserve impact depending on negotiated method-level pricing.
-Updated May 2026.
+For a mid-market operator processing $500k/month on PayU's Indian rails (non-gambling or permitted categories, since real-money iGaming is banned in India), expect total cost in the $10-20k/month range plus reserve impact depending on negotiated method-level pricing.
+Updated June 2026.

 Negotiation Tips